Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

- can't teach them ∵ learning disability responses are niche for /apparent|subtle|"sophisticated"/ fluidity, but good luck having deep meaningful philosophical discussions∘import chatbots started c̄ sanskrit; the most formal language ∘ the gods, and probably can be used as a programming language (better than any other language) chatbots that can learn makes every job redundant, and the bar is low from fake chatbots, and beyond the bar then i overthrow the world, and if superintelligence evolves to genocide humanity; i don't care ∵ nobody's doing me any favours #count_de_monet
+ can't teach them ∵ learning disability responses are niche for /apparent|subtle|"sophisticated"/ fluidity, but good luck having deep meaningful philosophical discussions∘import chatbots started c̄ sanskrit; the most formal language ∘ the gods, and probably can be used as a programming language (better than any other language) they stopped for /a|at least one/ reason; it's too powerful for phb v not enough people speak it (for the next yuga) #marketing chatbots that can learn makes every job redundant, and the bar is low from fake chatbots, and beyond the bar then i overthrow the world, and iff superintelligence evolves to genocide humanity; i don't care ∵ nobody's doing me any favours #count_de_monet

 do all .md files auto soft wrap?